 - If the duration of the programme is 1 year or less: a valid health insurance

-Degree seeking students: Please note that the residence permit will not be granted if the tuition fee has not been paid in time (31 May).
+Students liable to pay tuition fees: Please note that the residence permit will not be granted if the tuition fee has not been paid in time (31 May).

 The Migration Board requires that you leave your biometric data (i.e. fingerprints and photograph) to be stored in the residence permit card.
 You have to be photographed and fingerprinted for each new residence permit card that is issued (extensions included).
 If you are in Sweden you contact the Migration Board's local permit unit.
 If you are abroad, contact the embassy in your country of residence.
 Visitto find the Swedish Embassy or Consulate closest to you.